AmirHBahrami/generate-jsob-db/README.md

 so (for now, at least!) you need to deal with as described.

 **********
-How to the program, now?!
+How to run the program, now?!

 You simply open your terminal, assuming you have the node.js, you go to the directory, where you've downloaded and unpacked this program, and type this command: